-Project overview: Continue monitoring peregrine falcon nests, implement targeted climbing-route closures to protect young falcons, and produce a video about Yosemite’s peregrine success story.
+Project overview: Continue monitoring peregrine falcon nests, implement targeted climbing-route closures to protect young falcons, and share this inspirational conservation success with climbers and visitors.

 How your support helps: In the mid-20th century, North America’s peregrine falcon populations plummeted toward extinction.
 Thanks to DDT bans and widespread recovery efforts, the fast-flying raptor has rebounded, including in Yosemite, where peregrines now hunt, soar, and nest on and around the park’s granite cliffs, domes, and spires.